piitaya/lovelace-mushroom/docs/cards/vacuum.md

 ## Description

-A vacuum card allow you to control a vacuum entity.
+A vacuum card allows you to control a vacuum entity.

 ## Configuration variables